digital-asset/daml-platform-observability-example/README.md

   and unsuccessful return codes.
 Press `[Ctrl]+[c]` multiple times to stop the script.
-* ```scripts/send-json-api-requests.sh```: this generates HTTP traffic against the HTTP JSON API server which has successful and unsuccessful requests.
+* ```scripts/send-json-api-requests.sh```: this generates HTTP traffic against the [HTTP JSON API Service](https://docs.daml.com/json-api/) which has successful and unsuccessful requests.
 It will loop continuously until stopped with \<ctrl-c\>.
 * ```scripts/send-trigger-requests.sh``` generates traffic for the trigger service.
 It will loop continuously until stopped with \<ctrl-c\>.